-The 2016-17 class of National Health Corps Florida members completed their service term on July 21 and were recognized for their commitment to service and contributions to the community at a Recognition Ceremony on July 13.
+The 2017-18 class of National Health Corps Florida members were recognized for their commitment to service and contributions to the community at a Recognition Ceremony on June 26.

-Twenty-one members completed the 46-week, 1,700-hour term, providing direct service in various public health-focused nonprofit and government partners in four counties in Northeast Florida, including Baker, Clay, Duval and Nassau counties.
+Twenty-three members committed to the 46-week, 1,700-hour term, providing direct service in various public health-focused nonprofit and government partners in four counties in Northeast Florida, including Baker, Clay, Duval and Nassau counties.

 - Barnabas Health Services

 - First Coast YMCA – Clay & Duval

 - Florida Department of Health Duval County

 - Florida Department of Health Nassau County